ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/meetup-mi2024.jpg" alt="Italian C++ Meetup Milan 2024" width="700">

-I have organized and promoted monthly C++ meetups, hosted in person at various locations in Milan.
+I moved to Milan in April 2024 and started organizing monthly C++ meetups after Summer, hosted in person at various locations in Milan.

 With Milan’s size and cultural diversity, I thought it'd be great to rotate meetups across different hosts and venues.
 That's why I'm teaming up with companies to give attendees awesome experiences and insights by exploring various locations and industries.